BlueBrain/Fivox/doc/userGuide/computeVSD.md

 and __depth__ the depth of the voxel in micrometers, starting from 0 at the top of the volume.

+If the _soma-pixels_ command line option is specified, a text file will be written to disk, containing the GID, 3D position and corresponding pixel coordinates in the final 2D image for the somas of all the cells loaded.

 ## File formats